 The following testimony in the foregoing claim taken by Frederick Bates, Commissioner by authority from the Board at Cape Girardeau, 2 June 1808.

 Andrew Ramsay, Sr. duly sworn says claimant settled in the spring of 1797, lived in a camp and in the following year, cleared, enclosed and cultivated premises inhabited and cultivated by or for claimant to the present day.
 Upwards of 20 acres now in cultivation, an orchard planted some years ago.
-The board confirmed to William ROSS 420 aprens of land as described in a plat survey certified 5 January 1800 and found on record in Book A page 197 of the recorders office (Certificiate No. 226).
+The board confirmed to William ROSS 420 aprens of land as described in a plat survey certified 5 January 1800 and found on record in Book A page 197 of the recorders office (Certificate No. 226).

 In American State Papers volumne 2 Land Claims in Missouri Territory, page 571 the land commissioners confirmed the Spanish Territorial Grant to William ROSS 1 May 1809 No. 226 of 420 arpens on the Mississippi River in Cape Girardeau District.

 Giving special attention to the following we find in Deed Book C page 134 18 January 1810 William ROSS and Elizabeth, his wife, to Steven Stilley.
-For diverse good causes, ___ acres in Tywappity Twp; begining at William ROSS upper corner on the bank of the Mississippi River, and bounded by the river.
+For diverse good causes, ___ acres in Tywappity Twp; beginning at William ROSS upper corner on the bank of the Mississippi River, and bounded by the river.
 Signed William ROSS, Elizabeth ROSS.
 Witness Joseph Mosby, John Mosby, Edmond Hogan (Justice of the Peace).
 Recorded 25 January 1810.

 In Carter's Territorial Papers William is in the lists Cape Girardeau residents who signed petitions